 Schedule a Consultation with an Austin Pain Specialist

-Dr. Robert S. Marks is an Austin pain management physician with extensive experience and knowledge in both pain assessment and treatment.
+Dr. Robert S. Marks and Dr. Sauman A. Rafii are Austin pain management physicians with extensive experience and knowledge in both pain assessment and treatment.
 If you are experiencing pain in the jaw, face, neck or shoulders, your symptoms may be related to the temporomandibular joint.
-Call the Diagnostic Pain Center today at (512) 981-7246 to schedule a pain evaluation appointment with Dr. Marks.
+Call the Diagnostic Pain Center today at (512) 981-7246 to schedule a pain evaluation appointment with Dr. Marks or Dr. Rafii.